pssst/pssst/README.md

 service.
 These tools build upon open-source software and use strong end-to-end encryption.

-As this project is under continuous development, we advise you to not rely on our server and run your own.
+As this project is under continuous development, we advise you to not rely on our test server and run your own.
 We may change things, we may break things.

 Created by Christian & Christian just for the joy of it.